Have You Seen Your Mother, Baby, Standing in the Shadow?: Recording and releases

 It is the first Rolling Stones song to feature a 1920s-influenced horn section, which was arranged by Mike Leander.
 The group have said that they were unhappy with the final cut, bemoaning the loss of the original cut's strong rhythm section.
 It is also the first song Richards is said to have written on piano even though he does not play piano on the final cut.
-Jack Nitzsche, friend of the band and their occasional pianist, is credited in the session logs to piano, multi-instrumentalist Brian Jones is also credited in the logs for playing the piano.
-However, when the band mimed the song on The Ed Sullivan Show on 11 September 1966, shortly before its release, Richards mimed the piano with Jones miming the guitar.
+Jack Nitzsche, friend of the band and their main session pianist until early 1967, is credited playing piano.
+When the band mimed the song on The Ed Sullivan Show on 11 September 1966, shortly before its release, Richards mimed the piano with Jones miming the guitar.

 The American picture sleeve includes a photo of the band dressed in drag, shot by Jerry Schatzberg.
 Peter Whitehead's promotional film for the single was one of the first music videos.
 The Stones only performed the song live over a span of twelve days during their 1966 tour.
 One live recording appears on Got Live If You Want It!
 (1966, US).
 In 1993, Jagger performed it in New York City during his only show promoting his solo album Wandering Spirit.

 The song is included on several Rolling Stones compilation albums, such as the British edition of Big Hits (High Tide and Green Grass) (1966, UK), Flowers (1967, US), Through the Past, Darkly (Big Hits Vol. 2) (1969 US edition), More Hot Rocks (Big Hits & Fazed Cookies) (1972), Singles Collection: The London Years (1989), and Forty Licks (2002, with the abbreviated title "Have You Seen Your Mother Baby?").